modern-apps-5/vks-inspector/README.md

 # vks-inspector
 Pre Flight Checks for Supervisor / VKS Deployment.
-VKS Inspector aims to quickly indentify common network misconfigurations and errors in any VKS environment.
+VKS Inspector aims to quickly indentify common network misconfigurations and errors in any vSphere environment where you are planning on deploying Supervisor & VKS.
 The team is constantly incorporating field feedback to enhance the test coverage.
 Please open a Gitlab Issue with a FR to add a test that is missing.

 ## Architecture Options:
 1. VDS + FLB